 The G-Steel series uses steel cases and bezels (and, often, bracelets) to offer a more traditional-watch kind of G-Shock, but the functionality and durability is as cutting-edge as ever.

 Not to be confused with mechanical watches, analog simply refers to watches with dials and hands rather than numeric displays to provide information.
-All the movements here are quartz-driven, providing the same reliability and durability found in the other models, while the presentation is meant to up the elegance to some.
-G-Shock often likes to give its most premium models all-analog displays, and prices will reflect that.
+All the movements here are quartz-regulated, providing the same reliability found in the other models, while the presentation is meant to up the elegance.
+G-Shock often likes to give its most premium models all-analog displays, and prices will reflect that fact.

 Casio G-Shock MR-G Collection